neta-ilan/HST_QSO_Photometry/README.md

 * `astropy`, `numpy`, `matplotlib` packages
 * A basic understanding of FITS (Flexible Image Transport System) files and their structure

-## Repository Scripts Overview
+## Scripts Functions Overview

 This repository contains a few scripts:

-* Step 1 is Angular alignment.
+1. Angular alignment.
 As a preperatory stage before stacking the images.
+* align_two_fits(path1, path2, plot=False):
+    this func aligns the image in the fits file in path2 to match the fits file in path1, in terms of angular alignment. the fits files assumed struceture: 2 hdu's, the first containing nothing (in the data part), and the second containing the image data.
+    Both have important headers that we want to keep.

-* Step 2 is Stacking two images stored in two FITS files.
+2. Stacking two images stored in two FITS files.
+* stack(path1, path2, draw=False, draw_QSO=None):
+    this func stacks 2 fits files, the draw option will plot the new image, the draw_QSO option takes a tuple of RA and DEC in deg and plots the QSO's close area only. each original image has two hdus, one containing a header and the image data, and the other containing only a header with information. the new stacked file will contain all of these headers. notice- the draw_QSO feature uses WCS (World Coordinate System) taken from the header in order to match the given coordinates and their matching pixels.

-* Step 3 is Aperture Photometry.
+3. Aperture Photometry.

 ## Observational data